andrianllmm/renux/README.md

 - `project.py`: The core script for the renaming logic and TUI interface.
 - `test_project.py`: Unit tests to validate the tool’s functionality.
+- `constants.py`: Global constants for the tool.
+- `helpers.py`: Helper functions for the renaming logic.
+- `parser.py`: Command-line argument parsing.
+- `ui.py`: UI components for the TUI interface.
+- `bindings.py`: Key bindings for the TUI interface.
 - `styles.tcss`: The CSS styles for the TUI interface.
 - `requirements.txt`: Lists all the required Python packages.
 - `README.md`: Project documentation (this file).